 Your recruitment video doesn’t need to be quite this short.
 You’re trying to convey the main aspects of your organization, so candidates expect it to be somewhat in-depth.
 With that said, recruitment videos typically shouldn’t exceed two to four minutes.
 That’s enough time to highlight a lot of information about your company without losing viewers’ attention.

-In their recruitment video, Shopify manages to convey the basic features of working at their company in less than two minutes.
+In their recruitment video, Listrak manages to convey the basic features of working at their company in less than two minutes.
 Keep your recruitment video concise and candidates will be engaged enough to fully watch the video.

 Beyond posting your recruitment video on your site’s careers page, expand your reach by sharing the video through other channels.
 The more views you receive, the more top applicants you’ll attract to your company.